-When it comes to the world of 3D printing, very few brands have the stellar reputation as well as the fervent fan base of the Czech Republic-based Prusa Research Company.
+When it comes to the world of 3D printing, very few brands have a reputation as good as the Czech Republic-based Prusa Research Company.

-Let’s learn more in this Prusa i3 MKS review.
+Let’s learn more in this Prusa i3 MK3S+ review.

 Mr. Josef Prusa and his namesake company have both managed to do something that many 3D printer makers have aspired to do, but have never been successful.
 And that is to bridge the gap between commercial enterprises and the open-source community.

-It is very simple really: Prusa, that is, both the man and the erstwhile printer tend to do things a bit differently.
+It is very simple really: Prusa, that is, both the man and the erstwhile printer, do things bit differently.
 Together, they have made innovation and fine-tuning to be the core of the Prusa i3 series of 3D printers.

 In the long run, this means that if you were to invest in any original Prusa i3 3D printer model today, there is a very strong likelihood that your machine would be fully upgradeable in the near future.
 This holds true not just for the i3 MK3S but just about all Prusa machines.

-Prusa i3 MKS Review: Out of the Box
+Prusa i3 MK3S Review: Out of the Box

 The Original Prusa i3 MK3S printer is just like its previous iterations in the sense that it is available in a wide selection of formats.
 You can make it with 3D printable parts and a shopping list (it is open source after all).